i-am-called-glitchy/gkc/README.md

 # Is it safe?

-Juice Client is 100% completely safe to use.
+GKC is 100% completely safe to use.
 Releases are built directly with the source code using Github Workflows (Thanks Error!).
-If you face any issues, join our [discord](https://discord.gg/FjzAAdSjng) to report bugs.
+If you face any issues, please DM me on discord, `amcalledglitchy.dev` as we do not have a dedicated server yet.

 ## Credits